 Once you’ve made your choice, head to the Simulation Lab, which houses a 35-foot-tall gravity wheel like the kind NASA uses to simulate gravity in deep space, as well as a replica of a NASA Lunar Roving Vehicle (LRV).
 Then, pass by Training Operations, a glass bullpen where ISTC mission-control personnel are hard at work, manning their control panels.

-Before you board, actor Gary Sinise briefs you as you prepare for your mission to Mars on the X-2 Deep Space Shuttle at the International Space Training Center (ISTC).
+Before you board, you’ll prepare for your mission aboard the X-2 Deep Space Shuttle at the International Space Training Center (ISTC).
 Each member of your 4-cadet crew will assume an important role: navigator, pilot, commander or engineer.
-During your flight, each cadet will be instructed to initiate a mission-critical sequence, so be prepared!
+During your flight, cadets will be instructed to initiate a mission-critical sequence… so be prepared!

-Your crew is counting on you to do your part to ensure a successful mission and a safe trip back to Earth!
+Remember: your crew is counting on you to ensure a successful voyage and a safe trip home!

-The Orange Team experience uses a centrifuge that spins and tilts to simulate the speed and G-forces of a spacecraft launch and re-entry, while the Green Team experience is a motion simulator ride that does not spin.
+The Orange Mission uses a centrifuge that spins and tilts to simulate the speed and G-forces of a spacecraft launch and reentry.
+Meanwhile, the Green Mission is a motion simulator that doesn’t spin and offers light movement.

-If you are prone to motion sickness or uncertain about which level to choose, you should opt for the Green Team for a less intense but still thoroughly exhilarating experience.
+If you’re prone to motion sickness or uncertain about which level to choose, you should opt for the less intense, but still thoroughly exhilarating Green Mission.

 Those wishing to remain on Earth should head to this interactive space-themed area where you can reconvene with crew after their space odyssey.